-Opal’s aspiration is to contribute to a world where all are able to live with freedom.
+To contribute to a world where all are able to live with freedom.

 Opal will inspire cultural change regarding food, body, movement, and mental health.

-Opal’s mission is to free people from diet culture by offering eating disorder treatment for food, body and exercise concerns.
+To free people from diet culture by offering eating disorder treatment for food, body and exercise concerns.

 Food + Body Wisdom

 Opal offers non-diet and non-weight biased treatment for eating disorder recovery.
 All staff, programs and attitudes align with this through and through.
 Our treatment approach believes that the culturally normative fat-phobia, racism, healthism, ableism, (and more) interfere with one’s quality of life and breed eating disorders.
 Therefore we aim to use non-biased approaches to assessment and recommendations regarding weight and food.
 With that as our guide, we aim to help each client find healing in their relationship with food and body.
 Our nutrition team creates positive and therapeutic food experiences, which ultimately help clients find freedom from food and discover the eater they are naturally designed to be.
 Since our approach is individualized, we allow personalization of meal planning, while simultaneously re-teaching, and guiding the application of the basics of appetite regulation, metabolism, and general nutrition principles.
 Our goal for our clients is to have a practical, life-giving, trust based relationship with food and their bodies.